mas-bandwidth/yojimbo/README.md

 The author of this library is Glenn Fiedler.

 Open source libraries by the same author include: [netcode](https://github.com/mas-bandwidth/netcode), [reliable](https://github.com/mas-bandwidth/reliable),  and [serialize](https://github.com/mas-bandwidth/serialize)

+If you find this software useful, please consider [sponsoring it]().
+Thanks!

 ## Sponsors